-The California Cow Horse Association Novice Non Pro Limited horse show class (also formerly referred to as “Green As Grass”) is our entry level class for beginning Non Pro reined cow horse riders.
+The California Reined Cow Horse Association Novice Non Pro Limited horse show class (also formerly referred to as “Green As Grass”) is our entry level class for beginning Non Pro reined cow horse riders.
 Entrants and their horses will need to be capable of running a reining pattern and working or “boxing” a cow on the short end of the arena.
 Riders who meet these qualifications and who are looking for a place to get started in reined cow horse competition by competing against other beginning riders are encouraged to enter our Novice Non Pro Limited horse show class.
-To preserve as level a playing field as possible, riders who reach either one or both of the following two achievements: Top 5 in CCHA open boxing, non pro limited, intermediate non pro limited or novice non pro limited classes in any previous show year or earned more than $1000 lifetime earnings in NRCHA non pro limited classes are no longer eligible to compete in this class.
-Instead they will move up through the NRCHA 5K Non Pro Limited, CCHA Intermediate Non Pro Limited and NRCHA and CCHA Non Pro Limited classes.
-And those who are interested will move up to the numerous NRCHA and CCHA Non Pro “down the fence” classes.
+To preserve as level a playing field as possible, riders who reach either one or both of the following two achievements: Top 5 in CCHA or CRCHA open boxing, non pro limited, intermediate non pro limited or novice non pro limited classes in any previous show year or earned more than $1000 lifetime earnings in NRCHA non pro limited classes are no longer eligible to compete in this class.
+Instead they will move up through the NRCHA 5K Non Pro Limited, CRCHA Intermediate Non Pro Limited and NRCHA and CRCHA Non Pro Limited classes.
+And those who are interested will move up to the numerous NRCHA and CRCHA Non Pro “down the fence” classes.

 What are the applicable rules?

 Certain eligibility requirements apply to riders in this class.
 Many of these same rules apply to riders in other classes.